chainguard-dev/edu/content/chainguard/migration-guides/migrating-to-php-images.md

 For more searching tips, check the [Searching for Packages](/chainguard/migration-guides/migrating-to-chainguard-images/#searching-for-packages) section of our base migration guide.

 ## Migrating PHP CLI workloads to use Chainguard Images
 Our `latest` and `latest-dev` PHP image variants are designed to run CLI applications and scripts that don't need a web server.
 As a first step towards migration, you might want to change your base image to the `latest-dev` variant, since that would be the closest option for a drop-in base image replacement.
-Once you have your dependencies and steps dialed in, you can optionally migrate to a multi stage build to create a strict runtime containing only what the application needs to run.
+Once you have your dependencies and steps dialed in, you can optionally migrate to a multi-stage build to create a strict runtime containing only what the application needs to run.

 The following `Dockerfile` uses the `php:latest-dev` image to build the application, which in this case means copying the application files and installing dependencies via `composer`.
 A second build stage copies the application to a final distroless image based on `php:latest`.